 Each of these hotels in Islamabad is within walking distance of the F-7 Markaz (and more importantly within walking distance of the amazing Kabul Restaurant!).

-Where to stay in Lahore
+Accommodation in Lahore

 These are the hotels where we stayed in Lahore and can recommend for your visit.

-- Gulberg, Lahore: Rose Palace Hotel
+- Rose Palace Hotel (Gulberg)

-These are the companies we use while traveling fulltime as a family and that we would recommend to anyone planning and booking travel.
+These are the companies we use and can recommend for planning and booking travel.

 - Booking.com – The best all-around accommodation booking site that constantly provides the cheapest and lowest rates.
 They have the widest selection of budget accommodation and it’s easy to filter and sort into price and availability with all the extras you are looking for personally.